1967 Plainfield riots: Background

 Two days after some African Americans began protesting and rioting in Newark in 1967, the Plainfield riots began.
-Plainfield is located about 18 miles southwest of Newark, and about a third of Plainfield's 48,000 citizen were African Americans then.
-Tensions remained high that summer through the night of Friday, July 14 when a fight broke out at a local diner, The White Star.
+Plainfield is located about 18 miles southwest of Newark, and about one third of Plainfield's 48,000 citizen were African Americans then.
+Tensions remained high that summer, through the night of Friday, July 14, when a fight broke out at a local diner, The White Star.
 Afterwards, about 40 young black men left the diner and marched back to their housing project in the West End section of Plainfield.
 They vented their anger along the way by smashing store windows and throwing rocks at police cars.
 When the local police showed up in force, the group dispersed.

 The White Star Diner, which still stands today, was depicted by artist Casey Ruble in 2015.

 The riot

-On Saturday night trouble started again.
-Many long time residents of Plainfield claimed that "outside agitators" who did not live in Plainfield came into the city to provoke violence and to "rile up" the community.
+On Saturday night, trouble started again.
+Many long time residents of Plainfield claimed that "outside agitators" who did not live in Plainfield came into the city to provoke violence and "rile up" the community.
 Reports of rioting and looting increased and Molotov cocktails were thrown at fire trucks responding to calls.
-Police from surrounding jurisdictions were called in and the crowds finally dispersed when a heavy rain started to fall early Sunday morning.
+Police from surrounding jurisdictions were called in, and the crowds finally dispersed when a heavy rain started to fall early Sunday morning.

 On Sunday afternoon several hundred people gathered at Green Brook Park to hear the local Director of Human Relations talk about the situation in the city.
 The Union County, New Jersey Park Police, who had jurisdiction over the park, declared the meeting unlawful and ordered the crowd to disperse.
-Some reported that the police dismissively referred to the gatherers as "boys" in urging them to leave the park, which was taken as racially inflammatory and may have led to anger.
+Some reported that the police dismissively referred to the gatherers as "boys", in urging them to leave the park, which was taken as racially inflammatory, and may have led to anger.

-The crowd broke up and reformed in the West End section of Plainfield where widespread rioting started again.
-The city police were caught off guard and did not respond quickly enough to quell the disorder.
+The crowd broke up and reformed in the West End section of Plainfield, where widespread rioting started again.
+The city police were caught off guard, and did not respond quickly enough to quell the disorder.

 Murder of Officer John Gleason

-Later that evening a white police officer, John Gleason, was manning a checkpoint.
-Members of the white motorcycle gang known as the Pagans entered the area and a confrontation between a large group of young black men and the white members of the Pagans was brewing.
-Police Officer John Gleason placed himself between the two groups and the Pagan motorcycle gang left.
+Later that evening, a white police officer, John Gleason, was manning a checkpoint.
+Members of the white motorcycle gang known as the Pagans entered the area and a confrontation between a large group of young black men, and the white members of the Pagans was brewing.
+Police Officer John Gleason placed himself between the two groups, and the Pagan motorcycle gang left.
 The remaining crowd refused to disperse and Officer Gleason became surrounded by the crowd which began to threaten him and close in on him.
 Officer Gleason fired a shot and wounded Bobby Lee Williams.
-When the officer tried to leave the area to get help, he was overtaken by a mob and was beaten with a steel grocery store cart, stomped and eventually shot and killed with his own service revolver.
+When the officer tried to leave the area to get help, he was overtaken by a mob and beaten with a steel grocery store cart, stomped, and eventually shot and killed with his own service revolver.